Homological dimensions of complexes over coherent regular rings: Coherent regular rings

 Recall that a ring $R$ is said to be \textbf{left coherent} (resp. \textbf{right coherent}) if every finitely generated left (resp. right) ideal is finitely presented.
 A ring is called \textbf{coherent} if it is both left and right coherent.
 Any Noetherian ring is coherent.
 Example~\ref{example-regular-coherent-rings} provides examples of (not necessarily Noetherian) coherent regular rings.

 It is well-known that a ring is left coherent if and only if the full subcategory of all finitely presented $R$-modules is abelian.
 This is equivalent to saying that the kernel of any epimorphism between finitely presented modules is always again finitely presented.
-Thus a ring $R$ is left coherent and left regular if and only if each finitely generated ideal has a finite resolution by finitely generated free modules.
-Such a ring will be called a \textbf{left coherent regular} ring and the following proposition provides further characterizations.
+Thus a ring $R$ is left coherent and left regular if and only if each finitely generated ideal has a finite resolution by finitely generated projective modules.
+Such a ring will be called a \textbf{left coherent regular} ring and the following theorem provides further characterizations.

-\begin{proposition}[Characterizations of coherent regular rings] Let $R$ be a left coherent ring.
-The following are equivalent: \begin{enumerate} \item $R$ is left regular. \item Every finitely presented module $M$ has $\text{pd}_R(M) < \infty$. \item Every bounded chain complex of finitely presented modules is perfect.
-Said another way, each finitely presented chain complex is quasi-isomorphic to a finitely generated complex of projectives. \end{enumerate} \end{proposition}
+\begin{theorem}[Characterizations of coherent regular rings] The following are equivalent for a general ring $R$. \begin{enumerate} \item $R$ is left coherent regular. \item $R$ is left coherent and every finitely presented module $M$ has $\text{pd}_R(M) < \infty$. \item Each finitely generated left ideal has a finite resolution by finitely generated projective modules. \item Each finitely presented left $R$-module has a finite resolution by finitely generated projective modules. \item Every bounded chain complex of finitely presented modules is perfect.
+Said another way, each finitely presented chain complex is quasi-isomorphic to a finitely generated complex of projectives. \end{enumerate} \end{theorem}

-Note that Proposition~\ref{prop-characterize-fp} implies that a general ring $R$ is left coherent regular if and only if each finitely presented $R$-module has a finite resolution by finitely generated free modules.
 Of course, \emph{right coherent regular} rings are defined similarly, and we say $R$ is a \textbf{coherent regular} ring if it is both left and right coherent regular.

 \begin{proof} The implication (1)$\impliedby$(2) is obvious.
 To prove (1)$\implies$(2), let $M$ be any finitely presented $R$-module.
 Then there is a surjective homomorphism $R^n \xrightarrow{} M$ where $R^n$ is a finitely generated free module and such that its kernel is finitely generated (in fact, it's even finitely presented).
 So to show $\text{pd}_R(M) < \infty$, it is enough to prove: \emph{Any finitely generated submodule $S \subseteq R^n$ has $\text{pd}_R(M) < \infty$.} To prove this, let $\pi \colon R^n \xrightarrow{} R$ denote the projection onto the $n^{\textnormal{th}}$ coordinate.
 Then given a finitely generated $S\subseteq R^n$, there is a commutative diagram as below, with exact rows and such that each vertical arrow is just an inclusion.
 (Here we are identifying $R^{n-1}$ with the submodule of $R^n$ consisting of the first $n-1$ coordinates.)
 Since $R$ is regular, the finitely generated ideal $\pi(S)\subseteq R$ must have finite projective dimension.
 Since $R$ is coherent, $\pi(S)$ must be finitely presented and hence $R^{n-1}\cap S$ is finitely generated as well.
 So by induction on $n$ we may assume that $R^{n-1}\cap S$ is also of finite projective dimension.
 Then $S$ is an extension of two modules of finite projective dimension and is itself of finite projective dimension.